camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 }
 ```

-Note that a sub resource gets initialized by the plugin when requests to `{engineName}/process-instance` are being made.
-That ensures that a cockpit service is multi-tenancy ready out of the box (i.e. capable to work with all process engines provided by the camunda BPM platform).
+Note that a sub resource gets initialized by the plug-in when requests to `{engineName}/process-instance` are being made.
+That ensures that a Cockpit service is multi-tenancy ready out of the box (i.e. capable to work with all process engines provided by the camunda BPM platform).

 A sub-resource may extend `org.camunda.bpm.cockpit.plugin.resource.AbstractPluginResource` to get initialized with the correct process engine mappings.
 The resource shown below exposes our custom SQL query to the client when accessing the resource via `GET`.